wallaby-rails/wallaby-view/README.md

 ## Advanced Usage

-It is possible to override the `_prefixes` method to make more changes to the prefixes:
+It is possible to override the `_prefixes` method to make more changes to the prefixes before suffixing them with the action name:

 ```ruby
 class ApplicationController < ActionController::Base